-We applied that same idea to how people prefer to be appreciated in the workplace, and teamed up with SurveyMonkey to see exactly what people want!
-As it turns out, it’s mostly receiving gifts and words of affirmation, but there are definitely other methods as well—be sure to check out our post for the full details!
+Bonusly applied that same idea to how people prefer to be appreciated in the workplace in the Bridging the Appreciation Gap study to see exactly what people want!
+As it turns out, it’s mostly receiving gifts and words of affirmation, but there are definitely other methods as well—be sure to check out this article for the full details!
 The good news is, if you’ve been waiting to start recognizing people until it’s in the budget, you don’t have to delay any longer—there are other forms of recognition that are just as well-received.

 6. 70% of employees say that motivation and morale would improve “massively” with managers saying thank you more.

 There’s a disconnect here between employees and supervisors—34% of senior decision-makers report that they don’t think regular recognition and thanking employees at work has a big influence on staff retention.
 This flies in the face of the 70% of employees who say that motivation and morale would improve with appreciation from managers.

 Plus, the same survey revealed that 85% of employees think managers and leaders should spot good work and give praise in the moment, and 81% think this should happen on a continuous, year-round basis.